 Protect Yourself From Subcontractor Risk

 Problems with subcontractors and supplier can quickly derail a project.
 A bond company will be more comfortable stretching when they know you are protecting yourself from these risks.
-Pre-qualification, subcontractor bonds and subcontractor default insurance are just a few ways to mitigate this risk.
+Pre-qualification, subcontractor bonds, contractor liability insurance and subcontractor default insurance are just a few ways to mitigate this risk.

 If you want to increase your surety bond capacity, consider using the strategies found here.
 Every situation is different though.
 MG employs surety bond experts and we specialize in helping contractor increase their surety bond capacity.
 Contact us for more creative ways to help build your capacity.